 How to Check Your Site for SEO Spam

 Spotting SEO spam on your site isn’t always the easiest thing.
 As we’ve mentioned, the content can often be hidden.

 There are several methods you can use to scan your website for SEO spam.

 The manual method

 If your site is relatively small, you may be able to easily go through and check on-page elements such as links and content.

 - URLs that shouldn’t be there

-- Content that looks like it may have corrupted or been tampered with
+- Content that looks like it may have been corrupted or tampered with

 - New elements such as iframes (content boxes often used to host videos or ads)

-- Forgeign language elements
+- Foreign language elements

 - Spam comments (usually containing links)

-- New footer or header links, or content within existing footers/headers
+- New footer or header links or content within existing footers/headers

 You can also use tools such as Ahrefs and SEMRush to see if you’re ranking for anything unusual.
-Most keyword research tools like this have an option to check outgoing links, so take a look through and check for any that don’t look right.
+Most keyword research tools like this have the option to check outgoing links, so take a look through and check for any that don’t look right.

 Another way to check manually is to search on Google using the following method:

 - Go to Google